 As they say: different strokes for different folks.

-The various rules sets were also designed to balance risk vs. reward.
+The various rulesets were also designed to balance risk vs. reward.
 The more difficult the ruleset, the higher the potential reward.

 We’re hoping that you might even step out of your comfort zone and try the more difficult worlds.
 But that’s your choice.

 Campaigns are not intended to be transitory.
-Our design goal is for players to pick a Campaign and stick with it until the end.
+Our design goal is for players to pick a few Campaigns at any one time and stick with them until the end.

-The universe map shows ruleset bands; at any given time, each band will host a number of Campaigns, in various stages of completion.
-There should always be new Campaigns starting, and old Campaigns come to completion.
+The universe map shows ruleset bands; at any given time, each band will host a number of Campaigns in various stages of completion.
+There should always be new Campaigns starting, and old Campaigns coming to an end.